chuanfuyap/hla-analysis-py/README.md

 `pip install .`

-_Everything works so far but could do with code refactoring._
+_Everything works so far (except plotting, that is work in progress) but could do with code refactoring._

 If you need help using this or understanding HLA analysis, feel free to get in touch: chuanfu.yap@manchester.ac.uk